-Cushions are one of the most popular personalised gifts one can receive and nothing feels more comforting than laying your head over a duck feather padded cushion.
-As tranquilizing as they are, cushions can sometimes have their own downfall.
-Many people are left wondering can you wash duck feather pillows?
+Nothing feels more comforting than laying your head over a duck feather padded cushion.
+As tranquilizing as they are, feather cushions can sometimes have their own downfall.
+Often we wonder how to wash feather pillows.

-So we decided to help you by preparing a simple guide on how to wash duck feather pillows –
+So we decided to help you by preparing a simple guide on how to wash feather pillows.

 - First things first.
 Remove your personalised cushion/pillow cover and replace it with a laundry bag or plain white cover ensuring that all open ends are sealed in order to prevent a feathery disaster.
 Put two cushions at a time for wash to keep the load even.